nzuzo-newsnet/mysite/articles/netabase_store/03-backend-implementation-and-trait-design.md

 - Handling secondary key indexing
 - Cross-platform considerations (native vs WASM)

-## The Power of Trait-Based Abstraction
+## The Power of [Trait][1]-Based Abstraction

 The key insight is that despite their differences, all key-value databases offer similar operations.
-By defining a trait that captures these operations, we can write code that works with any backend:
+By defining a [trait][1] that captures these operations, we can write code that works with any backend:

 ```rust
 pub trait NetabaseTreeSync<'db, D, M> {